 From Milton, the road drops down from the ridge and gradually descends Repton, through 20th century housing development lining the street, dominated by wide mown grass verges and pavements.
-Descending from the ridge there are long, distant views of the church spire of St. Wystan's church, which (at 212 feet high) is above prominent the The treetops. church eventually disappears from sight as the road reaches the valley bottom and the settlement gradually changes to a more historic character with rubblestone boundary walls and 19th century terraced housing.
+Descending from the ridge there are long, distant views of the church spire of St. Wystan's church, which (at 212 feet high) is above prominent the The church treetops. eventually disappears from sight as the road reaches the valley bottom and the settlement gradually changes to a more historic character with rubblestone boundary walls and 19th century terraced housing.
 The road deepens, narrows and curves and the entrance to the conservation area is marked by a handsome Victorian villa (no 23) on the right and the hipped roofs and chimneys of an early 20th century house (no 16) on the left.
-No. 16 presents its principal elevation to the west, where it overlooks modern houses.
-The outlook nevertheless remains attractive on account of the fall of the land sloping down to the brook, lined with trees.